Early Start Program Coordinator

 - Coordinate, oversee, and lead the development and implementation of out-of-school-time and summer programing for youth in Kindergarten through 3rd grade

 - Plan and implement a developmentally appropriate afterschool and summer camp program schedule plan and implement program-wide events and activities; schedule and manage logistics for field trips and other enrichment activities that reinforce participants’ growth in literacy and math, physical and socio-emotional development

 - Build and nurture a safe, respectful, challenging and inclusive environment

 - Assist with outreach and communications for participant recruitment and retention

-- Monitor the effectiveness and results of the program, plan adjustments and problem-solve as issues occur
+- Monitor and analyze the effectiveness and results of the program frequently, while planning adjustments and problem solving as issues occur

-- Administer and collect student and parent surveys; work alongside program team to update and maintain database input of all participants and program activities
+- Administer and collect student and parent surveys; work alongside program team to update and maintain database input of all participants, program activities, incidents, and referrals

 - Complete program reports and grant-related reports as requested